[Editor’s note: Oh what a tangled web we weave, when first we practise to deceive…

 A newspaper later reported that he had indeed been holding secret talks with Assange, and Banks wrote on Twitter: “Well he didn’t go for drinks with the ambassador did he?”

 Another multi-millionaire with loose-lips, like Trump, Banks seems to revel in offering glimmers of a sprawling axis that runs from Washington D.C. to Moscow via London—and a tiny sliver of Ecuadorian sovereignty.

 Whether Assange makes it outside the embassy in the coming days or if he continues to hide from justice—the game of shadows will continue.

-Posted by Ian Greenhalgh on May 21, 2017, With 5636 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on May 21, 2017, With 5699 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.